-- Adjust the suspension fork and the tyre pressure (a) to the additional load (b). - Luggage generally affects the riding behaviour of your SCOTT bike and makes your stopping distance longer!
-Therefore, practise riding a loaded bicycle in a place free of traffic.
+- Adjust the suspension fork and the tyre pressure to the additional load, if necessary. - Luggage generally affects the riding behaviour of your SCOTT bike and makes your stopping distance longer!
+Therefore, practise riding a loaded SCOTT bike in a place free of traffic.